yaotiancq/energycopilot/README.md

 # ⚡️ EnergyCopilot

-**EnergyCopilot** is a real-time, serverless AI assistant that answers energy-related questions using a Retrieval-Augmented Generation (RAG) architecture with streaming token output over WebSocket.
+**EnergyCopilot** is a real-time, serverless AI assistant that answers energy-related questions using a Retrieval-Augmented Generation (RAG) architecture with streaming token output.
 It integrates WebSocket management (via a lightweight ZIP-based Lambda) with scalable inference (via a containerized RAG pipeline), enabling fast, contextual Q&A grounded in source documents.

 ---